 2. Border Springer

-One of the more recent hybrids, the Border Springer combines the English Springer Spaniel with the Border Collie.
+One of the more recent hybrids in the world of designer dogs, the Border Springer combines the English Springer Spaniel with the Border Collie.
 Little is known about their temperaments and appearance can vary by the litter.

 Most of the time, the Border Springer will come with the body of the spaniel and the colors / markings of the Border Collie.
-Though, not guaranteed.
+Though, it’s not guaranteed.
+Their head shape can resemble the collie’s parent, but some will look more like a springer.

-This mix has an energetic personality and can be used for training, hunting or as a loving companion.
+This collie mix has an energetic personality and can be especially helpful for training, hunting or even as a loving companion.
 Both parent breeds are intelligent, so expect one as well.

 3. Border Jack